 It is easiest if you have a cutting wheel and quilting mat.
 My cutting wheel needs replacing so these were cut using just scissors and a ruler.

 Although the actual sewing of this tea towel is super easy and super fast, I need to point out the importance of ironing the seam edges Very Straight before sewing.

 Find a pattern in your material and fold over 1″ top.
 Press well and double check this top fold is very straight.
 Once that is done, place your ruler on the seam and fold over and press the bottom seam exactly 4″ from the top.

 Once you have the outer edges pressed well fold the edges in and press.
 Doing it this way makes sure your outer edges are exact.
 If your cutting wasn’t perfect the cutting edge is hidden.

-To Make Easy Prairie Points
+Easy to Make Prairie Points

 Prairie points are typically a real pain to put together, cutting, folding, pinning and then sewing each point.
 I knew there had to be an easier way, after some research I found the perfect video tutorial from Fave Quilts.
-Here are my step by step instructions.
+Here is my step by step instructions.
 I outlined the four stages in one photo for you.